davidmartos96/mtga-auto-imgs/README.md

 ## Run

+First we need to configure the program parameters in the `config/config.ts` file.
+Most important here is the game resolution and the desktop scale (which usually is 1.0).
-First we need to tell the program which cards we want to process.
-We can do that in the `input_card_names.ts` file.
+We also need to tell the program which cards we want to process.
+We can do that in the `config/input_card_names.ts` file.

 Then, we need to open MTG Arena and leave it in the "Home" tab.
-The configuration tested was the game running in 1920x1080 on windowed mode.
+We need to make sure the game is running on windowed mode and in the same resolution as in the config file.

 Afterwards, run `npm run start`